Hill Country State Natural Area

-Hill Country State Natural Area (HCSNA) preserves 5369 acre of rugged, relatively pristine Hill Country terrain in Bandera County, Texas.
+Hill Country State Natural Area (HCSNA) preserves 5369 acre of rugged, relatively pristine Hill Country terrain in Bandera County, Texas, United States.
 It was opened to the public in 1984.
 Since HCSNA is designated a "Natural Area" rather than a "State Park", the first priority of the Texas Parks and Wildlife Department (TPWD) is the maintenance and preservation of the property's natural state.
 Accordingly, facilities are purposely somewhat primitive and recreational activities may be curtailed if the TPWD deems it necessary to protect the environment.

 Location

 Hill Country State Natural Area is located on the border of Bandera County and Medina County, approximately 10 miles (16 km) southwest of Bandera, 20 miles (32 km) north of Hondo, and 45 miles (72 km) west-northwest of San Antonio.